varsha13152/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `InnSync` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC05 - Add Tag to Contact**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. InnSync shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to add a tag to a contact.
-4. AddressBook deletes the person
+4. InnSync shows selected contact detail with tag.

     Use case ends.